capactio/capact/docs/investigation/neo4j-slow-queries/README.md

     - Neo4j deployed on kind cluster, Public OCH ran on local machine
     - Neo4j ran with Docker image on local machine, Public OCH ran on local machine

-- Observed Grafana dashboard for Neo4j, Public OCH and Gateway Kubernetes Pods before and after changes to resource limits
+- Observed Grafana dashboard for Neo4j, Public OCH and Gateway Pods before and after changes to resource limits
 - Went through our custom Cypher queries to see possible performance issues according to [the article](https://medium.com/neo4j/cypher-query-optimisations-fe0539ce2e5c)
 - Set up indexes for most common fields used in Cypher queries (e.g. filters) on the investigation branch:
     As described [here](https://github.com/neo4j-graphql/neo4j-graphql-js/pull/499), we don't need to use `@id` directive.